 Being on time is also vital.
 Arriving late at school can be very disruptive for your child, the teacher and the other children in the class.

 Research shows that children with poor attendance fail to make progress in secondary school and to achieve at GCSE level.
 It also shows that children who are not in school are most vulnerable and are easily drawn into crime at both primary and secondary levels.

 By law, all children of school age must get a suitable full time education.
 As a parent, you are responsible for making sure this happens by registering your child at a school and then making sure she or he attends regularly.

 If your child fails to attend regularly, the Local Authority (Education Welfare Service) can take legal action against you.
 The Local Authority is responsible for making sure that parents fulfil their responsibilities in ensuring that their children attend school.

 Planned absence in term time

-You have to get permission from the head teacher if you want to take your child out of school during term time.
+Should you need to take your child out of school during term time, a Leave of Absence form will need to be completed.
 We understand that there can be exceptional circumstance in which you may need to do this – please ask the school office for a ‘Leave of Absence Form’.